rswinkle/sdl_img/README.md

 | click/drag progress bar | select/scroll frames |

-The most obvious unique features are the multi-image modes but others include the extra GIF features, the vim inspired thumbnail mode, the list mode, shuffle/sort etc.
+The most obvious unique features are the multi-image modes but others include the extra GIF features, the vim inspired thumbnail mode, the music player inspired library mode, shuffle/sort etc.

 Within each image mode the basic controls work on all images simultaneously unless a specific image is selected by hitting 1-n and then they operate only